-You're at that stage in your life where you feel ready to settle down with your partner and you truly believe you've found your soulmate, but for some reason your partner isn’t showing any sign of wanting to do the same.
-You might not be looking for marriage or to have children, but it’s reassuring knowing that some day it’s a possibility, but when you're with a partner who appears unable to show any sign of commitment, it will certainly give you reason for reservation.
+You’re at that stage in your life where you feel ready to settle down with your partner and you truly believe you’ve found your soulmate, but for some reason, your partner isn’t showing any sign of wanting to do the same.
+You might not be looking for marriage or to have children, but it’s reassuring knowing that someday it’s a possibility, but when you’re with a partner who appears unable to show any sign of commitment, it will certainly give you a reason for reservation.
 There are a number of possible reasons for their inability to commit to you, some of which may have very little to do with you personally.

 Knowing about their past relationships will give you an idea of why they’re avoiding anything more serious than casual dating.
 If they’ve been hurt badly in the past by an ex, have had a failed marriage, or they went through a breakup just before getting together with you, it’s likely they’re still thinking about their ex and the relationship they had with them.
 The whole time they’re still thinking about past relationships, the chance of your relationship moving forward isn’t likely.
 There will always be a comparison between your relationship and past relationships they’ve been in.
 They’ll emotionally hold themselves back to avoid future heartbreak.

 Content with your relationship

 Your partner could just be enjoying the way your relationship is now and doesn’t feel the need to change something that is working well for them.
 Don’t assume they don’t want a future with you; they’re just making the most of enjoying your relationship now before making important decisions.
 They may find the balance between work, friends, hobbies, alone time and you just right, but to you, it feels like you’re not an important part in their life.
 This doesn’t mean they don’t want to be with you, it just means they see things differently and other parts of their life are important too.
 You may feel they’re being selfish, but as long as they’re giving you their full attention when you see them, it shows they’re still interested in you.